N-ickMorris/Machine-Learning/README.md

 ## Preprocessing
 - clean.py *:Fill in missing values, remove outliers*
-- features.py *:Generate features and use random forest to select features*
+- features.py *:Generate features and select features*

 ## Hypothesis Testing
 - studentT.R *:Use the mean to determine a difference between two groups*